Tag Archives: #truelovescam

 Do Sociopaths Love Their Kids?

-We’d like to believe
+It’s natural to believe

-sociopaths love their kids.
+parents love their kids.

-Would this be a mistake at the expense
+Is this a mistake at the expense

-of any gorgeous children in their clutches?
+of the children in some parents’ clutches?

-Can narcissistic sociopaths love their kids? (every sociopath is 100% narcissistic.)
-We’d certainly like to think every parent loves their children.
-When a sociopath ensnares us, and we’re in the throes of getting away and trying to put together what we were dragged through, it’s Twilight Zone enough to absorb the idea that they did’t love us, let alone pondering if sociopaths love their kids or not.
+When we’re in the throes of getting away from a pathological parasitic predator and trying to put together what we were dragged through, it’s Twilight Zone enough to absorb the idea that they didn’t love us, let alone pondering if sociopaths love their kids or not.

 Do Sociopaths Love Their Kids?